asshah4/sympathetc-innervation/3_draft.md

             adrenergic fibers, but barely any vagal fibers (except inferior wall)

-    xv.
+    viii.
 Coronary artery innervation goes from a plexus around major/large arteries, and decreases in size until it is only 1-2 nerves at level of arteriole